 In the event of a spill release, the appropriate spill response and cleanup procedures should be followed in accordance with the Contractor's emergency response plans and policies.
 The NYSDEC Spill Hotline (1-800-457-7362), the EPA National Response Center (1-800-424-8802), and DPS Staff (Chase Chaskey; Chase.Chaskey@dps.ny.gov), as appropriate, will be called as soon as possible following identification of a spill.
-If the amount of spill discovered is greater than five gallons, the NYSDEC Spill Hotline must be called.
 In the event of a spill, the following general procedures shall be followed: